-Wayne Jordash QC is a world leading expert in international humanitarian law (IHL) and international human rights law (IHRL), with unparalleled experience across the globe, regularly advising governments, including the Bangladeshi, Libyan, Serbian and Vietnamese governments, on their compliance with IHL and IHRL.
+Wayne Jordash QC is a world leading expert in international humanitarian law (IHL) and international human rights law (IHRL), with unparalleled experience across the globe, regularly advising governments, including the Ukrainian, Bangladeshi, Libyan, Serbian and Vietnamese governments, on their compliance with IHL and IHRL.

 Wayne has acted as an advisor to the Principal Defender at the Extraordinary Chambers in the Courts of Cambodia in relation to the defence of former Khmer Rouge members of the Pol Pot regime.
 He has provided specialist advice to Human Rights Watch on qualified privilege for human rights workers, the Ugandan judiciary on the legality of amnesties in international law, and the International Commission of Jurists on the prospects of prosecuting a sitting head of state for international crimes.

 He specialises in the provision of consultancy services in the area of business and human rights due diligence.
 Alongside working with governments, the UN, and the world’s leading NGOs, he has provided advisory services regarding the Rwandan Government’s Tea Corporation’s activities and associated IHL violations in Rwanda during the 1994 genocide, and the use of forced labour as a crime against humanity in the extractive Industry in Sierra Leone during the 1991-2002 civil war.
 His recent work includes acting as a key expert in the Council of Europe’s business and human rights program and partnering with the UK’s Foreign and Commonwealth Office to operationalise the UN Guiding Principles on Business and Human Rights (UNGPs) in the Bangladesh garment industry.